XiaTaopsycho/Hulab_EEG_preprocessing_tutorial/README.md

 ## I prepared a MNE-BIDS and MNE python tutorial for Hulab@HKU Nov, 2021

-### I worked with Ziqing Yao to prepare a EEG preprocessing tutorial this year.
+### I worked with Ziqing Yao to prepare an EEG preprocessing tutorial this year.
 This tutorial include a brief introduction to mne-bids and MNE-Python.